 What is involved in the implant process?

-Assessment and Planning – At initial consultation after discussing possible alternatives the implantologist will assess the feasibility of providing implant treatment.
-We will then present you with an initial plan detailing costs and other treatment options.
-Should you wish to proceed with implant treatment we will then carry out a full and detailed assessment this will involve the taking of impressions, x-rays and in some cases ct scans.
-We will then complete the diagnostic planning and provide you with a full written plan detailing the sequence of treatment, costs and possible complications.
+Assessment and Planning – At initial consultation after discussing various treatment options (such as bridges, dentures or no action) the implantologist will assess the feasibility of providing implant treatment.
+We will then present you with an initial plan detailing costs and the other treatment options.
+Should you wish to proceed with implant treatment we will then carry out a full and detailed assessment this will involve the taking of digital impressions, x-rays and in some cases 3D bone scans.
+We will then complete the diagnostic planning and provide you with a full written plan detailing the sequence of treatment, costs and possible complications

-Integration Period – Although some implants can be loaded into function immediately or soon after surgery, it is often suggested that a period of three to six months be allowed for the implant to fully integrate and fuse with the supporting bone.
-The patients own denture or in some cases a simple adhesive bridge can be worn during the healing phase.
+Integration Period – Although some implants can be loaded into function immediately or soon after surgery, it is often suggested that a period of three to four months be allowed for the implant to fully integrate and fuse with the supporting bone.
+The patient’s own denture or in some cases a simple adhesive bridge can be worn during the healing phase

-The Restorative Phase – Once the implant has integrated we will connect a small post (healing abutment) to protrude through the gum, the gum will then be closed around the post and allowed to mature.
-We then take impressions to bring the implant into function with a variety of restorations, ranging from a single crown, bridgework or a removable denture clipped onto the implants.
+The Restorative Phase – Once the implant has integrated, we will then uncover the implant and connect a small post (healing abutment) to protrude through the gum, the gum will be closed around the post and allowed to mature.
+We then take digital impressions to bring the implant into function with a variety of restorations, ranging from a single crown, bridgework or a removable denture clipped onto the implants.
 The replacement teeth are constructed by a specialist dental laboratory working closely with our implantologists or in some cases by the referring dentist.

 Maintenance – Following the completion of the restorative phase, patients will be advised on cleaning thoroughly around the implants.
 We will set up a programme to review the health of the gum, bone levels and the integrity of the implant and restoration.